acousticsmh/OptionPricing/README.md

 - I used a neat tool from Arbitrage theory to get the put option price from the Spot and the call option price.
 - Basically, you can replicate the portfolio of buying a call and selling a put, with the portfolio of a stock buy and a borrow from the bond market.
 Equating the prices, gives the price of the Put option.

+## Statistics Class with Important Functions

+- For important statistics like Interest Rate and Volatility, the Basic Monte Carlo Simulation assumes that these parameters are constant over the horizon.
+- In the future, there could be further developments, with complex models being developed to assess the interest rate as a function of other parameters, basically not always a constant.
+- Same for Volatility, there are complex models that can be implemented for the parameter.
+- For the purposes of the Simulation, there are two important functions, the integral and the integral of the sqaure over the horizon for the parameter.
+These two methods can be implemented for each statistic.